 Yes, you can use the same amount of active dry yeast.
 I love using instant yeast because it is so much quicker and it often saves me hours of resting times, but if you don’t have it or can’T find it, you can replace it with active dry yeast but you will need to do a couple of adjustments to the steps.

-- You will need to activate your yeast in the warm liquids and you will also want to put one of the tbsp of sugar in the liquid mixture to give something for the yeast to snack on.
+- You will need to activate your yeast in the warm liquids and you will also want to put one of the tablespoon of sugar in the liquid mixture to give something for the yeast to snack on.
 Aim for the liquids to be between 105° and 115°F (40 and 46C), which is a bit lower than in the recipe.

 - Once the dough is kneaded, instead of letting it rest for 10 minutes, you will place the bowl with the dough covered with a clean dishtowel in a warm place to rise undisturbed between 1:00 and 1:30, or until the dough has doubled in size.